-Detentions will be supervised by a senior member of teaching staff.
+Detentions will be supervised by a senior member of teaching staff and work will be set for the student.
 Students will not be allowed to complete homework during this time.

 There are four types of detentions:

 - 1. 20 minute Late Detention

 - 2. 30 minute Centralised Detention

 - 3. 60 minute Centralised Detention

 - 4. Headteacher Detention